modera/ModeraServerCrudBundle/Resources/doc/index.md

 In this example we showed you how a response would have looked like if there were a validation error during batch update.
 As you can see, every error entry consists of two keys - `id` and `errors`. `id` element will contain an ID that a record can be identified with, the reason why we need to use nested structure here is because of possible usage of composite primary keys.
-Also it is important to mention is that if one of records didn't pass a validation none of the records would be updated.
+Also, it is important to mention is that if one of records didn't pass a validation none of the records would be updated.

 # Advanced usage

-AbstractCrudController class uses many different services to process your requests and if it is needed you can easily write your own implementations to change its logic - for example, you may want to switch from Doctrine based persistence layer and instead use a remote data source like web-services - from a day one the architecture has been designed to be extensible and susceptible for modifications.
+AbstractCrudController class uses many services to process your requests and if it is needed you can easily write your own implementations to change its logic - for example, you may want to switch from Doctrine based persistence layer and instead use a remote data source like web-services - from a day one the architecture has been designed to be extensible and susceptible for modifications.
 In this section we are going to shed some light on base interfaces that